civiform/civiform/cloud/deploys/staging_azure/README.md

 ```

 Then, in order to use the Key Vault as a data source in Terraform, set the `key_vault_name` variable in your `auto.tfvars` file to the name of the key vault and the `key_vault_resource_group` to the resource group the key vault is in.

+## Configuring the staging domain
+The terraform script configures the azure app service to allow requests from the staging hostname that you pass in via the environment variables, but you will need to manually add a cname and txt configuration to your domain provider (e.g https://domains.google.com).

+To do that add the custom records via the domain provider webiste.
+1) CNAME record which points from the 'staging-azure.civiform.dev' to the hostname that gets generated from terraform (you can find this from the terraform output or via the azure portal)
+2) TXT record with key 'asuid.staging-azure.civiform.dev' and value that matches the custom domain verification id in the azure portal (you can find this by navigating to the custom domains in the app service setting).

+Note it should take a few minutes to propagate.